w3com-sas/boom/README.md

 For each table you want to use, you need to write an entity.
 ❗️ Entities should be placed in `AppBundle\HanaEntity` and extend the `W3com\BoomBundle\HanaEntity\AbstractEntity` class.
 ❗️ You must use annotations to map class fields to table columns, doctrine-like.
+❗️ Setters should use the `set($field, $value)` method from parent class.

-They should look like this :
+Entities should look like this :

 ````php
 namespace AppBundle\HanaEntity;